Queensborough Transportation Plan

 What is the plan, if any, for emergency services access.
 For example, when snow shut down both the 91 and the Queensborough bridge, there is no way for residents to access emergency services, or for emergency services to access residents as River Road and Westminster Hwy were completely blocked off.

-victb asked over 1 year ago
+victb asked almost 2 years ago

 Hi there and thank you for this question.
 Emergency response services are available within Queensborough through Fire Hall 3, located on Ewen Avenue.
 The Queensborough Fire Hall is staffed 24/7.